leonardalphons/Javascript/README.md

 3. Functions
 4. DOM Manipulation
 5. Event Handling
-6. Build a Game(Mini-project: Rock, Paper and Scissors)
+6. Build a Toggle Button(togggles from Dark Mode to Light Mode and vice versa)

 ## Purpose

 This repo is a part of my learning journey in :
--> Web Development
+- Web Development
--> Problrm Solving
+- Problrm Solving
--> Internships and Open-Source Contributions
+- Internships and Open-Source Contributions

 I will keep updating this as I learn more ...